IgniteUI/igniteui-xplat-docs/doc/en/components/grids/grid/groupby.md

 ### Expand/Collapse API

 In addition to grouping expressions you can also control the expansion states for group rows.
-They are stored in a separate property of the `{GridName}` component `GroupingExpansionState`.
+They are stored in a separate property of the `Grid` component `GroupingExpansionState`.
 A group row is uniquely identified based on the field name it is created for and the value it represents for each level of grouping.
 This means that the signature of an expansion state interface is the following:

 ```typescript
 export interface IGroupByKey {